magnusglide/URL-Shortener-MERN-stack/README.md

 # URL-Shortener-MERN-stack
 URL shortener.
 You can sign in, create custom short links, store them in your account and see the number of clicks on these short links.
-It is a MERN Stack project with Mongo Atlas and password hashing, created thanks to a Youtube Tutorial.
+It is a MERN Stack project with Mongo Atlas, password hashing, React Hooks and Components, created thanks to a Youtube Tutorial.

 Before using - change in the config folder json files.
 You will need a Mongo Atlas account (I have used a free one).
 To connect Atlas with the app - you need a String for an app made for your cluster.